usnistgov/SAMURAI/docs/analysis/data_layout.rst

 Each of these paths will point to either a touchstone file (\*.snp,\*.wnp,\*.snp) or a measurement file (\*.meas) which contain uncertainties on the measurements.
 A reference explaining the touchstone format can be found `here <http://na.support.keysight.com/plts/help/WebHelp/FilePrint/SnP_File_Format.htm>`_ .
-Data can be loaded without uncertainties with :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` (:mat:func:`read_touchstone` for MATLAB) or with uncertainties using :class:`samurai.base.SamuraiMeasurement.SamuraiMeasurement`.
+Data can be loaded without uncertainties with :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` (:mat:func:`TouchstoneEditor` for MATLAB) or with uncertainties using :class:`samurai.base.SamuraiMeasurement.SamuraiMeasurement`.

 While touchstone data is typically stored in an ASCII format, because of the large amount of data taken with the SAMURAI system, data is sometimes